timothyholmes/giphy-slideshow/README.md

 # Giphy Slideshow

 Slideshow created using Giphy's API.
-After building, the app is viewable at localhost:8080
+After building, the app is viewable at:

++ https://localhost:8080 for the distributed version
++ https://localhost:9090 for the source version

 [Live Version Here](http://giphy.timholm.es)